carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 ### Alternative: Providing C calls in a separate C package

-We could provide C APIs in a separate `C` package (either in addition to, or in place of, the `Cpp` package).
+We could provide C APIs in a separate `C` package; this could be either in addition to, or in place of, the `Cpp` package.
 We plan to not do this because it's not clear there's a significant advantage to the split.

 For example, given the C++ code `widget/knob.h`: